Bachtoberfest

 By Cassie Davis / March 29, 2025 / Comments Off on Songs of Freedom

 In another LSO tradition, our annual musical salute to our veterans once again brings together the favorite with the unfamiliar.
-Violinist Elisa Lee Koljonen — who amazed us back in 2021 with her reading of the romantic Violin Concerto of Samuel Barber — returns to La Crosse with a rarity: the Violin Sonata of Aaron […]
+Violinist Elissa Lee Koljonen — who amazed us back in 2021 with her reading of the romantic Violin Concerto of Samuel Barber — returns to La Crosse with a rarity: the Violin Sonata of Aaron […]

 Read More